lukstafi/navi-parens/README.md

 * The bracket scopes come from either a judicious use of the built-in `Go to Bracket` command, or just looking for the delimiter characters.
 * The block scopes come from either semantic symbol providers, as in the outline view, where the corresponding scope is the full range of a definition; or from indentation.

 An indentation scope comprises a less-indented line followed by at least one more-indented line.
+The first, less-indented line is a big opening delimiter for the indentation scope: none of it is inside the scope, and only the first non-whitespace position and earlier are outside the scope.
+The closing delimiter is the whitespace from the end of the last indented line to before the first non-whitespace position of the less-indented following line.

 The `Raw` mode for bracket scopes is useful for navigating within comments or string literals, and does not cause "jitter" like the `JumpToBracket` mode does.
 However, it is less reliable since it will count brackets even if they were not intended as delimiters.